How to Choose the Right Business Structure

-- Fully liable for all debts your business may incur.
+- Fully liable for any and all debts your business may incur.

 - Raising capital or obtaining financing as a sole proprietorship is more challenging.

-- Your business may appear less “grown-up” as it is not a separate entity.
+- Your business looks less professional as it is not a separate entity.

 How to set up a sole proprietorship